jvshahid/mock4go/README.md

 ## Why another mocking library for GO

-When I started writing gomock, there were two other projects [here](http://godoc.org/code.google.com/p/gomock/gomock) and [here](https://github.com/jacobsa/gomock) that took a similar approach.
+When I started writing mock4go, there were two other projects [here](http://godoc.org/code.google.com/p/gomock/gomock) and [here](https://github.com/jacobsa/gomock) that took a similar approach.
 The approach is to manually generate source code for interfaces using a provided